gnit24/MegaScripts/README.md

 # Mega Scripts
 Create and manage mega accounts in bulk. (with automatic email verification)

+### New Feature

+**Enhanced Version**: Adds a new, password generation feature that ensures higher security through the use of a diverse character set and random lengths.

 **NOTE: You need megatools installed on your computer for this to work.**

 Install from your distro's repos like `dnf install megatools` or install from https://megatools.megous.com/